madetech/handbook/roles/senior_product_manager.md

 ## Salary and location

-We mainly work remotely but you may need to visit clients or go to the office occasionally.
+We work in a hybrid manner with on-site requirements for in-person presence when considered most beneficial for the activity (team meetings, workshops, onboarding for example).
+You may also need to visit clients where on-site requirements are necessary and/or beneficial.
 We have offices in London, Bristol, Manchester, and Swansea.

 The salary for this role is location dependant:
 * UK: £38,250 - £72,250